 Police officers in Collin County and throughout Texas commonly administer Breathalyzer or similar tests to motorists suspected of driving while intoxicated.
 It is important to understand, however, that a breath test only estimates a person’s blood-alcohol level.
 The most accurate way of determining blood-alcohol content is to analyze an actual blood sample.
 This is obviously difficult for police officers to do on the side of a road.
 A person may be arrested and charged with a DWI based on the results of a breath test.
 However, there are many factors that may lead to a “false positive”.
 That can undermine the admissibility of such tests as evidence in court.

 Breath Tests May Measure More Than Alcohol

 Alcoholic beverages contain ethanol, a type of chemical compound classified as part of the methyl group.
-A breath analyzer may in fact detect dozens of non-alcoholic methyl group compounds that make a person’s blood-alcohol level seem higher than it really is.
+A breathalyzer may in fact detect dozens of non-alcoholic methyl group compounds that make a person’s blood-alcohol level seem higher than it really is.
 For example, some breath analyzers detect acetone, a chemical that is often produced in high concentrations by individuals suffering from diabetes.

 What Is in Your Mouth?

 A breath analyzer may also produce a false positive if a person has eaten or taken a single drink just before taking a breath test.
 For example, if you eat a dessert made with liquor, the residual alcohol may produce a breath test result that does not accurately reflect your actual blood-alcohol level.
-Other normal substances in your mouth, such as blood or tobacco smoke, can affect a breath analyzer as well.
+Other normal substances in your mouth, such as blood or tobacco smoke, can affect a breathalyzer as well.
 Additionally, any burping or regurgitation may also produce a false breath test reading.